laurengarelick/portfolio/README.md

-# responsive_portfolio
+# Lauren Garelick's Portfolio
-A portfolio that is responsive
+A portfolio showcasing the things learned and projects completed.